MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-com-interface-typelib.md

 ms.assetid: a20641e1-138e-4777-a177-a404f96eeed9
 title: com:TypeLib (in ComInterface/Interface)
-description: A type library for an interface.
+description: A type library for an interface (in ComInterface/Interface).

 ms.date: 03/29/2017
 ms.topic: reference